MicrosoftDocs/win32/desktop-src/wia/-wia-reading-and-setting-wia-properties.md

 ---
-Description: 'The IWiaPropertyStorage interface provides methods for reading and writing a Windows Image Acquisition (WIA) item''s properties.
-Item properties include device commands, item format information, and device information.' ms.assetid: '268d2298-bc9c-479b-b078-a8180cd38bc3'
+Description: The IWiaPropertyStorage interface provides methods for reading and writing a Windows Image Acquisition (WIA) items properties.
+Item properties include device commands, item format information, and device information. ms.assetid: 268d2298-bc9c-479b-b078-a8180cd38bc3
-title: Reading and Setting WIA Properties
+title: Reading and Setting WIA Properties ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reading and Setting WIA Properties

-The [**IWiaPropertyStorage**](-wia-iwiapropertystorage.md) interface provides methods for reading and writing a Windows Image Acquisition (WIA) item's properties.
+The [**IWiaPropertyStorage**](/windows/win32/wia_xp/nn-wia_xp-iwiapropertystorage?branch=master) interface provides methods for reading and writing a Windows Image Acquisition (WIA) item's properties.
 Item properties include device commands, item format information, and device information.

-An application can obtain a pointer to an [**IWiaPropertyStorage**](-wia-iwiapropertystorage.md) interface of an item either by enumerating the item's device information or event information by calling [**IWiaItem::EnumDeviceCapabilities**](-wia-iwiaitem-enumdevicecapabilities.md) or [**IWiaItem::EnumRegisterEventInfo**](-wia-iwiaitem-enumregistereventinfo.md) or by querying the [**IWiaItem**](-wia-iwiaitem.md) interface of the item.
+An application can obtain a pointer to an [**IWiaPropertyStorage**](/windows/win32/wia_xp/nn-wia_xp-iwiapropertystorage?branch=master) interface of an item either by enumerating the item's device information or event information by calling [**IWiaItem::EnumDeviceCapabilities**](/windows/win32/wia_xp/nf-wia_xp-iwiaitem-enumdevicecapabilities?branch=master) or [**IWiaItem::EnumRegisterEventInfo**](/windows/win32/wia_xp/nf-wia_xp-iwiaitem-enumregistereventinfo?branch=master) or by querying the [**IWiaItem**](/windows/win32/wia_xp/nn-wia_xp-iwiaitem?branch=master) interface of the item.
 (In WIA 2.0, do this by calling [**IWiaItem2::EnumDeviceCapabilities**](-wia-iwiaitem2-enumdevicecapabilities.md) or [**IWiaItem2::EnumRegisterEventInfo**](-wia-iwiaitem2-enumregistereventinfo.md) or by querying the [**IWiaItem2**](-wia-iwiaitem2.md) interface of the item.)

-[**IWiaPropertyStorage**](-wia-iwiapropertystorage.md) inherits from [IPropertyStorage](stg.ipropertystorage) and the inherited methods are implemented as described in the reference section of Structured Storage in the Windows Software Development Kit (SDK).
+[**IWiaPropertyStorage**](/windows/win32/wia_xp/nn-wia_xp-iwiapropertystorage?branch=master) inherits from [IPropertyStorage](stg.ipropertystorage) and the inherited methods are implemented as described in the reference section of Structured Storage in the Windows Software Development Kit (SDK).

 > [!Note]
 >